RillingDev/rilling.dev/source/_posts/highly-inefficient-ways-to-store-images-in-css.md

 2. [PNG transparency demonstration 1](https://commons.wikimedia.org/wiki/File:PNG_transparency_demonstration_1.png) is an image with full and partial transparency.
 3. [Mona Lisa, by Leonardo da Vinci, from C2RMF retouched](https://commons.wikimedia.org/wiki/File:Mona_Lisa,_by_Leonardo_da_Vinci,_from_C2RMF_retouched.jpg) (161 × 240 pixels) is an image with a lot of different colors and complex shapes.

-## Abusing CSS Shadows
+## Misusing CSS Shadows

 The idea for this article came to me when I looked through some relatively old projects of mine.
 One of those projects used JavaScript to convert an image file to a value that is usable with the CSS [`box-shadow`](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) property in such a way that the box shadow produced looks like the original image.

-To understand how this works, it is important to note that `box-shadow` and the closely related `text-shadow` in CSS have several properties that allow us to abuse them to freely draw an arbitrary amount of rectangular shapes that do not look like shadows: A shadow can take an X and Y offset, an optional blur radius (which we will not use, as we do not want the output to look like a shadow), an optional spread radius (not needed in our case, as the default of `1px` is fine), and the color of the shadow.
+To understand how this works, it is important to note that `box-shadow` allow us to use them to draw an arbitrary amount of rectangular shapes that do not look like shadows: A shadow can take an X and Y offset, and the color of the shadow.
+When not specified, the blur of the shadow defaults to `0`, which means no blur.
+When applied to an element that is as large as a single pixel, this allows us to draw multiple "pixel"-shadows that look nothing like a shadow.
 This notation can be repeated any amount of times, allowing for multiple shadows on a single element.

-Encoding an existing image for usage as a shadow is _relatively_ straightforward; After loading the image into a [`canvas`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element, we can iterate over every pixel and use [`CanvasRenderingContext2D.getImageData()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData) to get the color data (as a tuple of the red, green, blue, and alpha channel respectively) for this pixel.
+To encode an existing image, load it into a [`canvas`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element.
+Then we iterate over every pixel and use [`CanvasRenderingContext2D.getImageData()`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData) to get the color data (as a tuple of the red, green, blue, and alpha channel respectively) for this pixel.
 We can then build a single shadow for this pixel with the same position and color.

 The resulting `box-shadow`-encoded representation of this image looks roughly like this: